GodotSteam/GodotSteam/docs/changelog/gdextension.md

 - Changed: Steam Input max analog and digital actions values
 - Removed: ERegisterActivationCodeResult due to removal in SDK

+**Version 4.2.2 Changes**

+- Changed: names of all godotsteam dll/so/dylib files to be less verbose

+**Version 4.2.1 Changes**

+- Added: compiled dylib files for OSX, _thanks to definitelyokay_
+- Fixed: names of OSX files in the godotsteam.gdextension file

 **Version 4.2 Changes**

-- Changed: code so it works like a singleton / module
-- Changed: brought this version up-to-speed with the 4.x module version
+- Changed: brought the plug-in version up to speed with the module version
-- Fixed: weird issues with uint8/uint16 bindings